 In most homes, the existing timber joists that form the "floor" of the loft space ( i.e. the ceiling of the rooms below) will not have been designed to support a significant weight (known as "load").
 The joists tie the pitched members of the roof together to prevent them spreading and support the ceiling lining of the rooms below.

 An excessive additional load, for example from storage, may mean that the joists are loaded beyond their design capacity.
 If you decide to lay flooring boards over the existing joists in the loft space, then this may require a Building Regulations Application to Building Control.
 Your local Building Control body will be able to advise you on this issue.

 Creating a liveable space

-If you decide to create a liveable space (a 'livable space' is where you intend to use the room as a normal part of your house, this includes spare bedrooms which may be used infrequently) in an existing loft space of a home it is likely to require a range of alterations.
+If you decide to create a liveable space (a 'liveable space' is where you intend to use the room as a normal part of your house, including spare bedrooms which may be used infrequently) in an existing loft space of a home it is likely to require a range of alterations.